 The A380 came in to commercial service in 2007 and the Dreamliner followed a few years later.
 The initial launch was much more in Airbus’ favour.
 The Dreamliner was delayed by almost 30 months and even when it was in service, it was plagued by early technical issues.

 18 airlines placed orders for at least one A380, but Emirates has been their biggest customer by far.
 In September 2017, Emirates took delivery of its 100th A380 and Sheikh Ahmed bin Saeed Al-Maktoum, Emirates’ chairman and chief executive, had nothing but praise for the superjumbo “For Emirates, the A380 has been a success,” he said.
 “We’ve been able to utilise it at slot-constrained airports, as well as at regional and ‘secondary’ airports where we have grown passenger demand.
 Each time we deploy an A380 onto a route, it typically stimulates further traffic and demand as travellers are attracted by our flagship A380 experience.”
 However, a few months later the Dubai-based airline decided to buy 40 of Boeing’s Dreamliners, instead of the 42 Airbus A380’s they had on order.
-Whilst production will continue on the orders Airbus has, without any new orders, the production of A380’s could stop over the next few years without any new orders, there must have been a big sigh of relief when Emirates agreed a deal for 36 additional Airbus A380 aircraft (20 firm orders and 16 options) in mid-January.
+With concerns over whether the production of A380’s would stop over the next few years without any new orders, there must have been a big sigh of relief when Emirates agreed a deal for 36 additional Airbus A380 aircraft (20 firm orders and 16 options) in mid-January.

 With Singapore Airlines retiring their first A380 after 10 years of service and Malaysian Airlines deeming their six A380s surplus to requirements and utilising them to transporting Muslim travellers on the annual Hajj pilgrimage to Mecca, it only seems the tide has turned.
 But why?